subtalegames/mimir/docs/src/inspiration.md

   </div>
 </div>

-Fundamentally speaking, Mímir is simply a Rust implementation of Elan's proposed system for dynamic dialog.
-However, Mímir does offer some differences and/or extensions that cater specifically to games developed internally at Subtale.
+Fundamentally speaking, Mímir is simply a Rust implementation of Elan's proposed system for dynamic dialogue.

+However, Mímir does offer some differences and/or extensions that cater specifically to games developed internally at Subtale, as well as expanding in scope to include general purpose rule evaluation (not limited to dialogue).

 [gdc]: https://www.youtube.com/watch?v=tAbBID3N64A